 f = 2.769637943971985816 puts 'pack("D") failed' if [f].pack("D").unpack("D") != f puts 'pack("G") failed' if [f].pack("G").unpack("G") != f # output: pack("G") failed # wrong bit pattern: 40062837f038fe7f # correct bit pattern: 40062837f038f67f

 Even if this turns out to be a pure GCC bug (I'm not absolutely certain about this),

 it becomes a Ruby problem too since it seem to exist in all 32-bit Rubys I have tried.

-Updated by naruse (Yui NARUSE) over 4 years ago
+Updated by naruse (Yui NARUSE) about 5 years ago

 - Status changed from Open to Feedback